mvonherrmann-bit/project_groupB/README.md

 	 Be able to view and interact with map that has partial functionality 8 days -- 16 hours total

+	 Burn down chart:
+	 see file in git repository

 Timeline: Creating map of restaurants in given area(s)